rsmets/personal-site/src/content/work/found-audio.md

 ### 2025 Updates

-This project was originally created in 2023 and is now being updated for 2025.
-Please enjoy [this](https://found-audio-groove.vercel.app/discover) preview!
-It was made nearly exclusively with the latest AI developer tools I mentioned in various end of 2024 blog posts.
+This project was originally created in 2023 and was updated at the start of 2025.
+The refactor was completed exclusively with the state of the art [AI developer tools](/blog/ai-developer-tooling) I mentioned in various end of 2024 blog posts.

+The refactor was initially lead by lovable.dev which has a tightly knit integration with Supabase for the backend while creating a React app for the front-end.
+For deployment, I opted to use Vercel for the front-end and thanks to using Supabase on the backend there was no deployment needed on that half anymore.
+Once the refactor PoC was in place, I augmented further feature work (user management, authentication, media searching etc.) via Windsurf agentic development interface.
+These tools allowed me to reach and exceed original feature parity in a fraction of the time of the original implementation, "5x more functionality with 80% less effort".